In This Our Life: Casting

+John Huston was not the director to tackle this kind of project.
+He had a restless nature and he hated the rather mild and dawdling atmosphere of the book and our script, so he did his best (or worst) to put action and drama into the proceedings.
+Bette, in choosing to play the bad sister, was miscast and she, too, tried to put fire in what was at best a rather quiet sinner.
+To further add to the confusion, John and Olivia had a rip-roaring affair during the making of the film, prompting Bette to be sure they were both conspiring against her.

 Three days after the Japanese attack on Pearl Harbor, Huston was forced to leave the production for an assignment with the United States Department of War.
 The studio employed Raoul Walsh to complete the film, although he received no screen credit.
 Walsh and Davis immediately clashed, and she refused to follow his direction or to reshoot completed scenes.
 She developed laryngitis and was absent from the set for several days.
 After she returned, the producer Hal B. Wallis frequently acted as mediator between Davis and Walsh, who threatened to quit.

 Because of the delays, the film was not completed until mid-January 1942, far past the scheduled date.
 Response to the first preview screening was highly negative, with audience comments especially critical of Davis' hair, makeup and wardrobe, the elements that she had controlled.
 Preparing for her role in Now, Voyager, Davis disregarded the comments.
 When the U.S. wartime Office of Censorship reviewed the film in 1943 before foreign release, it disapproved the work, stating: "It is made abundantly clear that a Negro's testimony in court is almost certain to be disregarded if in conflict with the testimony of a white person."